LF-Decentralized-Trust-Mentorships/mentorship-program/docs/for-mentees/for-mentee-applicants.md

 *   Lastly, we expect mentees to be able to contribute ~15 hours a week on a consistent basis from June to November.
 Please make sure the [program dates](https://lf-decentralized-trust-mentorships.github.io/mentorship-program/main/#2025-program-dates*) will fit into your schedule taking into consideration your other academic, professional, or personal commitments.

-_Note:Each applicant may apply for multiple but no more than **THREE** projects.
+_Note: Each applicant may apply for multiple but no more than **THREE** projects.
 We recommend that you focus your effort on 2 projects and submit a quality application for those two projects._

 Step 3: ask questions (optional)
 --------------------------------